 *Important note: Every resin brand is made up of it's own very sensitive chemical blend, that can be thrown off by adding something that may effect cure.
 So a controlled test is helpful to know what will work with your preferred brands.

-Another more common method is to wash all moulds with a very mild dishsoap (nothing with grease cutters in it), then air dry.
+Another different method some people use, is to wash all moulds with a very mild dishsoap (nothing with grease cutters in it), then air dry.
 On quality made silicone moulds, you can use a silicone conditioner, or 100% silicone oil (bicycle lubricant), on your moulds to help keep them conditioned between use.
 Gently, rub it all over, and let sit for a few days to fully absorb and recondition.
 It can potentially help prevent your mould from drying out faster.
 When you do this though, you will need to allow the mould to rest between castings, so the oil fully evaporates before next casting, so don't do this until you can give your mould a several day break from use.
 If there are pools of oil anywhere, you may need to use a soft cloth to gently dab it off.

 STORING YOUR MOULDS